juju/docs/src/en/charms-config.md

 Each charm will have its own set of options and possible values.
 You can discover these in several ways:

-  - By running the `juju config` command.
+ - By running the `config` command.
-  - By viewing the charm in the [charm store](https://jujucharms.com).
+ - By viewing the charm in the [Charm Store][charm-store].
-  - By examining the **config.yaml** file in the charm itself.
+ - By examining the `config.yaml` file in the charm itself.

 ## Configuring an application at deployment time